lamperez/xiaomi-lightbar-nrf24/readme.md

 I have analized the radio signals from the remote using a [HackRF One](https://greatscottgadgets.com/hackrf/one/) SDR, with [Universal Radio Hacker](https://github.com/jopohl/urh).
-The chipset included in the remote and the light bar (Telink TLSR8368 or simmilar) are common in wireless mice and keyboards.
+The chipset included in the remote and the light bar (Telink TLSR8368 or similar) are common in wireless mice and keyboards.
 Only the remote acts as a transmitter, the light bar is just a receiver.
 Therefore, you can think of the remote as a wireless mouse (with clicks and wheels), while the bar is like the receiver you plug in a USB port, with no data transmission to any USB host.